-The marketing authorisation holder (MAH) shall submit the first PSUR for this product within 8 months following authorisation.
-Subsequently, the MAH shall submit PSURs for this product in accordance with the requirements set out in the list of Union reference dates (EURD list) provided for under Article 107c(7) of Directive 2001/83/EC and published on the European medicines web-portal.
+The marketing authorisation holder shall submit the first periodic safety update report for this product within 8 months following authorisation.
+Subsequently, the marketing authorisation holder shall submit periodic safety update reports for this product in accordance with the requirements set out in the list of Union reference dates (EURD list) provided for under Article 107c(7) of Directive 2001/83/EC and published on the European medicines web-portal.